sezna/nps/README.md

     // 3. nps kebabCase
     'kebab-case': 'echo "kebab-case"',
     series: 'nps simple,test,kebabCase', // runs these other scripts in series
-    // functional scripts will behave like any other script, but they can be a function
+    // functional scripts behave like any other script, but they can be a function
-    // when calling log, the function will be called to resolve the script text 'functional-script': () => 'echo "scripts can be defined as a dynamic function"',
+    // when calling log, the function will be called to resolve the script text.
+    'functional-script': () => 'echo "scripts can be defined as a dynamic function"',
     funcScript: () {
       console.log('each functional script must return a command');